lmmx/inline-snapshot-phash/README.md

 ## Demo

+- !!! **WIP**: non-functioning / proof of concept creation in progress !!!

 A minimal demo test suite is provided in `demo/demo_test.py` showing the three core behaviors:

 - basic phash snapshot creation